CurveDocs/curve-docs/docs/curve_dao/governance/curve-xgov/relayer.md

 ## **Relaying Messages**

-The source code of the relay function might differ slightly depending on the kind of relayer used.
-The general idea of it although stays the same:
+The source code of the `relay` function may vary slightly depending on the type of `Relayer` used.
+However, the general concept remains consistent:

-A message is broadcasted through the `Broadcaster` contract from L1 to L2, where the `Relayer` relays the message and executes it throught the according agent.
+A message is broadcast through the `Broadcaster` contract from L1 to L2, where the `Relayer` relays the message and executes it via the corresponding agent.

 ### `relay`